kahanmic/Time-delay-root-locus/README.md

 \end{bmatrix}
 $$

-Each row in P matrix, k = 1,...,N is specific for given delay and each column l = 1,...,n specifies coefficient for given order of monomial.
-Coefficient l = 1 is tied to s^(n-1), ... l = n is coefficient of a constant.
-Values of D matrix represent delays. \
+Each row in P matrix, i = 1,...,N is specific for given delay and each column j = 1,...,n specifies coefficient for given order of monomial.
+Coefficient j = 1 is tied to s^(n-1), ... j = n is coefficient of a constant. \
 "num" and "den" specifies numerator or denominator quasipolynomial.
-Numerator and denominator matrices may not have same delays.
+Numerator and denominator matrices must not have same delays.

+## Tool functions